Protest rocks INEC HQ over Warri re-delineation

 The protest march ended with the formal submission of a petition to INEC.

-Speaking on behalf of the women was the Chairperson of the Warri Indigenous Women Forum, Mrs. Tenumah Alero, while the Commission received the delegation through Professor Abdullahi Abdu Zuru, National Commissioner representing the North West, who spoke for INEC’s leadership.
+Speaking on behalf of the women was the Chairperson of the Warri Indigenous Women Forum, Mrs. Tenumah Alero, while the commission received the delegation through Prof. Abdullahi Zuru, National Commissioner representing the North West, who spoke for INEC’s leadership.

-“It is an historical fact that the lands all around Warri Federal Constituency belong to the Itsekiri Nation, a fact known to the world long before the Amalgamation and Treaty,” the protesters said.
+“It is a historical fact that the lands all around Warri Federal Constituency belong to the Itsekiri Nation, a fact known to the world long before the Amalgamation and Treaty,” the protesters said.

 They argued that the present dispute cannot be divorced from a longer history of violence and marginalisation faced by the Itsekiri people.